tc39/proposal-intl-segmenter/README.md

 ### `Intl.Segmenter.prototype.segment(string)`

-This method creates a new `%SegmentIterator%` over the input string, which will lazily find breaks.
+This method creates a new `%SegmentIterator%` over the input string, which will lazily find breaks, starting at position 0.

-### `Intl.Segmenter.prototype.reverseSegment(string)`

-This method creates a new `%SegmentIterator%` over the input string starting at the end and moving towards the beginning.

 ### `%SegmentIterator%`